reinator/tutorial_metabarcoding/_pages/miss-assembly.md

 Make sure you have all scaffold_1 files (\*.fa, \*fa.fai, \*.bam, \*.bai) in the same folder.
 Then open IGV and load the \*.fa in 'Genomes > Load Genome from File', and load the \*.bam in 'File > Load from File'.

 Have a look at the mapping.
 Zoom in to see reads mapped.
-Play a little.
+Play around IGV a little.

 Then, using the 'Go' search bar (like in the image below), go to the position: `scaffold_1:56,972,207-56,977,386`